TeacupLion

 OLYMPUS DIGITAL CAMERA

-My machine takes both, but takes cotton more happily.
+Available in huge spools for cheap!
+My machine takes both polyester and cotton, but takes cotton more happily.
 I wind my own spools as it’s most economical this way.

 Cut Away Stabilizer